 The LDFS system consists of two parts that can come packaged in an optional weatherproof NEMA 3 rated case.
-The case is opened by unsnapping its eight latches and lifting off the top with its two handles.
-Held in the top of the case is the complete buoy assembly with its input hose and control cable.
+The case is opened by unsnapping the latches and lifting up the top.
+The top of the case holds the complete buoy assembly with the input hose and control cable.
 A 20' (6 m) output hose is also included.